 Following up vehicle checks

-The Masternaut Connect platform and the SmarterDriver mobile app provide a simple, digital process for performing and managing vehicle checks.
+The MICHELIN Connected Fleet MyConnectedFleet platform and the SmarterDriver mobile app provide a simple, digital process for performing and managing vehicle checks.

 Each driver needs to download the SmarterDriver app on their phone.
-Using the official DVSA checklist or a custom checklist, drivers will then swipe left or right to clear the item or report a fault.
+Using the official DVSA checklist or a custom checklist, drivers will then indicate if there is a defect or not to clear the item or report a fault.

 How to view reports